pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 In this exercise, you will review a complex SQL query written by a junior developer, validate it, and apply Bob's index advisor to improve performance.

 ### 4.1.
-Switch to IBM i Database mode
+Review the query with Bob

 1. In the Bob chat panel, use the mode selector to switch to **IBM i Database** mode.

-### 4.2.
-Review the query with Bob

-Imagine the scenario where a junior developer wrote the following query to summarize flight bookings per flight per agent.
+2. Imagine the scenario where a junior developer wrote the following query to summarize flight bookings per flight per agent.

 ```sql
 -- ============================================================